 When the credits are paid

 Credits for substitute payments received during the calendar year will be paid in the first half of March of the following calendar year, or as soon thereafter as all reclassification information is made available.
 The account receiving the substitute payment, or an eligible successor account, must be open at the time that adjustments are scheduled to be made in order to receive the credit.

 How Fidelity calculates the credits

 The annual credit adjustment is intended to compensate for any additional federal taxes you might have to pay.
-Fidelity assumes that the substitute payment is taxable at the highest federal ordinary income tax rate of 35% for tax year 2012, and the missed qualified dividend is taxable at the highest federal qualified dividend tax rate of 15%.
-(For tax year 2013, the highest federal qualified dividend tax rate will increase to 20% and the highest ordinary income tax rate will increase to 39.6%.)
+Fidelity assumes that the substitute payment is taxable at the highest federal ordinary income tax rate of 39.6% and the missed qualified dividend is taxable at the highest federal qualified dividend tax rate of 20%.

 Since the credit itself is potentially taxable, Fidelity makes a further adjustment, bringing the amount to 32.45% of the substitute payment received (for 2014 payments).